yume-lab/spree_product_subscriptions/README.md

 bundle exec rails g spree_items_subscriptions:install
 ```

-You can alse seed the default data with:
+You can also seed the default data with:
 ```shell
 bundle exec rails g spree_items_subscriptions:seed
 ```